ack-lab-demos/ack-lab-demo-swap/README.md

    - Response verification

 4. **Payment Flow**: When agents agree on a swap:
-   - Agent B fetches real-time ETH/USD price from Pyth Network
+   - Agent B fetches real-time SOL/USD price from Pyth Network
    - Agent B generates a payment token via ACK-Pay
    - Agent A validates and processes the payment
-   - Agent B executes the swap and sends ETH upon payment confirmation
+   - Agent B executes the swap and sends SOL upon payment confirmation

 ## 🚀 Running on Replit (Primary Method)